lakchote/debank-twitter-sniper/README.md

 ### What is it ? ###

-Dear anon, Debank Twitter Sniper is a tool that identifies new opportunities by:
+Dear anon, Debank Twitter Sniper is a PoC tool that identifies new opportunities by:
 - watching wallets you specify on **31 blockchains** (as the time of writing)
 - sniping new Twitter followings from accounts you choose in an easy-to-read format